Azure/azure-sphere-samples/Samples/SystemTime/README.md

 The system time is changed whenever button A is pressed, and it is synchronized to the hardware RTC whenever button B is pressed.

-The sample uses the following Azure Sphere libraries.
+The sample uses the following Azure Sphere libraries and requires [beta APIs](https://docs.microsoft.com/azure-sphere/app-development/use-beta).

 |Library   |Purpose  |
 |----------|---------|